 - Theory of computation

 - Computer Science classes

 - Web development

-A traditional degree or the best online IT degree programs cover theoretical as well as practical applications of the technologies they cover.
+A traditional degree or the best online IT degree programs cover theoretical and practical applications of the technologies they cover.
 While every job may have additional requirements, the skills required to succeed as an IT professional or Computer Scientist may overlap quite a bit.
-Some of the most important skills students need to develop are:
+Some of the most essential skills students need to develop are:

 - Communication (oral and written)